J4NN0/wordlist-generator/README.md

 To compile, run

       make

 To cleanup, run

       make clean

 Files:
    - *main.c*: the main menu
-   - *wordlist.c*: contains the functions to generate the wordlists (combinatorial and recursive approach)
+   - *wordlist.c*: contains the functions to generate the wordlists
-   - *more.c*: contains informations about WEP, WPA2, developer and more
+   - *more.c*: contains information about WEP, WPA2, developer and more